 - observing them for any symptoms or signs of infection.

-Will I have to stay 6 feet from my loved one?
+Will I have to wear a mask and stay 6 feet from my loved one?

 What else can I do to minimize risks to residents?

-Schrack also suggests keeping visits on the short side.
+Schrack also suggests keeping visits on the short side and having them outdoors when possible.
 “The longer you're in a small or enclosed space with somebody, the greater the risk of transmission,” she says.

-Editor's Note: This story has been updated to reflect new information.
+Editor's note: This story, originally published in May 2020, has been updated to reflect new information.